kevinMudenge/kevinMudenge/README.md

 What do you believe in?
 What drives you?

+Kevin is passionate, an artsy creative with an attention to detail currently working on his Mobile development and UI/UX design skills and its trade secrets.
+With a firm and ongoing experience in Front End Web Dev.
+He hopes to someday be a powerhouse in Front-End Web/Mobile Development, User Centered Design principles and to apply all this in his works. 💼

 I recently completed my fourth year studies in Software Engineering at Multimedia University, Kenya.
 I have a great passion for learning languages, frameworks, and staying updated with emerging technologies.
 In addition to that, I enjoy designing websites, mobile apps, and bringing them to life as envisioned, as warranted.
 This principle guides my approach to software development, focusing on user-centered design and ensuring that each project reflects the unique needs and experiences of its users.

 For me, "heart" represents a deep commitment to solving the real world.
 Designing <b>websites and mobile apps</b> is not just a profession for me; it's a passion and I particularly enjoy working on solutions.